Good morning everyone, welcome to day 4 of the Holiday Sewing Blog Tour! Have you…

 How to Make a Stretchy Headband (+ video tutorial)

-This tutorial for How to Make a Stretchy Headband is perfect for those of us trying to keep the hair out of our little one’s faces or just for washing our face!
+This tutorial for How to Make a Stretchy Headband is perfect for those of us trying to keep the hair out of our little one’s faces, great for sports, working out, or just for washing your face.

 How to Make a Stretchy headband